What is a Katana Sword? The Essence of Samurai Heritage

 The Samurai Sword: A Symbol of Discipline and Artistry

-The samurai sword, or katana, is recognized by its distinctive curved blade, which measures approximately 60-80 centimeters in length.
-This size enables the wielder to strike with precision and agility, embodying the samurai's martial prowess and philosophical approach to combat.
+The samurai sword, or katana, is recognised for its distinctive curved blade, typically measuring around 60–80 centimetres in length.
+This size allows for precise, controlled movement, reflecting the samurai’s discipline, skill, and philosophical approach to martial practice.

 Acquiring a Katana in Australia: Navigating Regulations